Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Business Cycles by Lagged Input-Output Conversion

-Assume there are $n$ sectors, in each of which a representative firm produces a differentiated good $i$ by combining labor services $l_{it}$ and goods produced by other sectors $j$, $\{x_{ijt}\}_{j=1}^n$, using a Cobb-Douglas production function.
-Firms maximize profits taking prices as given.
-The profits of firm $i$ in period $t$ are
+Assume there are $n$ sectors, in each of which a representative firm produces a differentiated good $i$ by combining labor services $l_{i\tau}$ and goods produced by other sectors $j$, $\{x_{ij\tau}\}_{j=1}^n$, using a constant returns to scale (CRS) Cobb-Douglas production function.
+Firms maximize profits, taking prices as given.
+The profits of firm $i$ in period $\tau$ are